YanickT/Pyrror/README.md

 # Currently in progress

 (for the update to python 3.9 and better (newer constructs) code)
+TODO:
-TODO: table.py
+table.py
+Improve Formula unit

 # TODO:
 README
-table_helper (export & import tables)
 make to python package

 Tests for chi_2
 Tests for regression
 Improve Tests
+Blatt mit Konts und umrechnungen

 # FIXME:
-chi_2.py chi2 calculation is incorrect

 Covariant Matrix has problem with error (comparison with presentaion result shows a missing 2* in the total error)

 Data should format in such a way, that the mean value is given by 1,... not the error